Does Apple really protect you from advertising surveillance?

 Clearly, Apple would have to ask for your consent before it can offer personalized advertising, so it does not comply with the GDPR.
 France Digital indicates that this causes significant harm:

-• To users (it's true, although personalized advertising on Apple News, the App Store and Stock Exchange is very far from the harm of personalized advertising on Google or Facebook apps).
+• To users (true enough, though personalized advertising on Apple News, the App Store and Stocks is a far cry from the harm of personalized advertising on Google or Facebook apps).

-• To French startups who, I quote, “scrupulously respect the rules set out by the GDPR”.
-It's daring!
-The list of companies that are part of the association is not public, but it can be noted that Frichti is one of them, and the app that flouts the GDPR.
+• To French startups that, I quote, “scrupulously respect the rules set out by the GDPR”.
+The nerve!
+The list of companies belonging to the association is not public, but it is worth noting that Frichti is a member, and its app flouts the GDPR.

 The complaint further speaks of distortion of competition by insinuating that Apple would offer personalized advertising with its “affiliated companies”: